mm0809/ee6470_hw2/README.md

 ### Different with HW1
-In HW1 we declare FIFO in `main.cpp` and connect sc/_fifo/_in/out in Testbench and Sobelfilter respectively.
+In HW1 we declare FIFO in `main.cpp` and connect 'sc_fifo_in/out' in Testbench and Sobelfilter in pair.

-In HW2 with TLM, we only need to declare FIFO in Sobelfilter, because `Initiator::read\write_from_socket` trigger `Sobelfilter::blocking_transport` and pass the data back by pointer.
+In HW2 with TLM, `Initiator::read\write_from_socket`
+trigger `Sobelfilter::blocking_transport` and pass the data back by pointer.
+We don't need FIFO the transmit data but store data in order, so we only need to declare FIFO in Sobelfilter.